 The electronic music aspect of Portrait of Souls is well-balanced.
 The elements of synth sounds and other electronics are integrated nicely.
 The Haco brothers haven’t over-relied on the electronics to disguise anything and their touch is subtle, adding just enough of the electronic sounds to create an effect, but not so much that they overwhelmed the acoustic instruments or those well-done vocals.
 That balance was also helped by the sound engineering work done by Holeg Spies on the album.

-It was hard for me to pick tracks on this album because so many of them drew me in, but I finally managed to pick those that I felt were the strongest and here is my breakdown of those tracks and my reasoning for choosing them.
+It was hard for me to pick tracks on this album because so many of them drew me in, but I finally managed to pick those that I felt were the strongest, and here is my breakdown of those tracks and my reasoning for choosing them.

-“vero” starts off with soft electronic drift before a slowly shifting electric guitar melody floats into the track.
-The bouzouki on this track has a distinctive, deeply rich sound as it plays a Middle Eastern influenced melody.
+“vero” starts off with a soft electronic drift before a slowly shifting electric guitar melody floats into the track.
+The bouzouki on this track has a distinctive, deeply rich sound as it plays a Middle Eastern-influenced melody.
 The bouzouki is joined by the deep sonority of a cello and then string sounds soar in.
-The bouzouki has a lovely traditional folk music flavour and a sax solo hits with a smooth and easy flow.
+The bouzouki has a lovely traditional folk music flavour and sax solo hits with a smooth and easy flow.
 I felt carried along on a tide of sound with this track.

 The throb of an ancient frame drum opens “doria” along with a delicate electric guitar, playing an intricate melody.
 This is a gentle and drifting track as the wandering and spacious guitar weaves through the music.
 I enjoyed the mandolin playing on this track and the guitar solo had a Latin flavour to it that I also enjoyed.
 For me, though, it was the lyrics to this song that really stood out.